HaleyKwok/Python_Libraries_for_ML/README.md

 ## 🥳 Gallery

-- Data Preprocessing
-This section covers the basics of data preprocessing in Machine Learning.
+- Data Preprocessing: This section covers the basics of data preprocessing in Machine Learning.

-- Supervised Learning
-This section covers the basics of supervised learning in Machine Learning.
+- Supervised Learning: This section covers the basics of supervised learning in Machine Learning.

-- Regression
-This section covers different regression techniques such as linear regression, simple linear regression, multiple linear regression, polynomial regression, support vector regression, and decision trees regression.
+- Regression: This section covers different regression techniques such as linear regression, simple linear regression, multiple linear regression, polynomial regression, support vector regression, and decision trees regression.

-- Classification
-This section covers the basics of classification in Machine Learning, binary and multi-class classifier, and the different learners in classification problems such as lazy and eager learners.
+- Classification: This section covers the basics of classification in Machine Learning, binary and multi-class classifier, and the different learners in classification problems such as lazy and eager learners.

-- Evaluating a Classification Model
-This section covers different evaluation metrics such as log loss or cross-entropy loss, confusion matrix, and AUC-ROC curve.
+- Evaluating a Classification Model: This section covers different evaluation metrics such as log loss or cross-entropy loss, confusion matrix, and AUC-ROC curve.

-- Linear Model
-This section covers different linear models such as logistic regression, binomial, multinomial, ordinal.
+- Linear Model: This section covers different linear models such as logistic regression, binomial, multinomial, ordinal.

-- Non-linear Model
-This section covers different non-linear models such as K-Nearest Neighbors (KNN), decision trees, random forest, and Naïve Bayes.
+- Non-linear Model: This section covers different non-linear models such as K-Nearest Neighbors (KNN), decision trees, random forest, and Naïve Bayes.

-- Dimensionality Reduction
-This section covers different dimensionality reduction techniques such as filters, wrappers, embedded methods, Lasso Regression, Ridge Regression, feature extraction, and principal component analysis (PCA).
+- Dimensionality Reduction: This section covers different dimensionality reduction techniques such as filters, wrappers, embedded methods, Lasso Regression, Ridge Regression, feature extraction, and principal component analysis (PCA).

-- Unsupervised Learning
-This section covers different unsupervised learning techniques such as clustering, partitioning clustering, density-based clustering, distribution model-based clustering, hierarchical clustering/agglomerative hierarchical clustering, fuzzy clustering, and association.
+- Unsupervised Learning: This section covers different unsupervised learning techniques such as clustering, partitioning clustering, density-based clustering, distribution model-based clustering, hierarchical clustering/agglomerative hierarchical clustering, fuzzy clustering, and association.

-- Hyperparameter Tuning
-This section covers different approaches for hyperparameter tuning such as train_test_split, K Fold Cross validation, GridSearchCV, RandomizedSearchCV, and using different models with different parameters.
+- Hyperparameter Tuning: This section covers different approaches for hyperparameter tuning such as train_test_split, K Fold Cross validation, GridSearchCV, RandomizedSearchCV, and using different models with different parameters.

-- Bagging/Ensemble Learning
-This section covers different ensemble learning techniques such as bagging.
+- Bagging/Ensemble Learning: This section covers different ensemble learning techniques such as bagging.

 ---